 - soybean oil

-Remember, when you're making substitutions for homemade dog food recipes, it is crucial that you talk to your veterinarian or a trained canine nutritionist to ensure that the substitutions you are making will provide the adequate nutrition that your dog needs.
+Remember, when you're making your own ingredient changes in homemade dog food recipes, it is crucial that you talk to a veterinarian or a canine nutritionist.
 Every ingredient offers different nutritional benefits, and you need to make sure that the recipe you're providing is complete and balanced for your dog's nutritional needs.

 READ NEXT: 13 Balanced Homemade Dog Food Recipes